albacoretuna/brain-throttling-library/README.md

 # brain-throttling-library
 A JavaScript library to throttle (prioritize) requests to your brain

-## Of course this repo is empty, start sending pull requests! :)
+## Of course this repo is empty, what where you thinking? start opening issues and sending pull requests!
+It shouldn't be impossible.

-But seriously let's build this before we all go insane.
+At least it's gauranteed that this framework will be useful :)